jascarpentier/harbour/README.md

 # Project Overview

-Harbour is a web application where  users can search for unique stays that are exclusively located by bodies of water. (oceans, lakes, rivers)
+Harbour is a web application where  users can see a list of the top Hostels of 2019 and leave a comment on them.

 Users can leave reviews and comments on the different stays.
-Users can also check-out their 'My Profil' section and add more details (that is not provided in the sign-up form) to their profile so that Hosts may get to know them better.

 ### Collaborators
 * [Jasmine Carpentier](https://github.com/jascarpentier)